A Forward-Thinking Agenda

 HEALTHCARE FOR ALL

 I believe that we can bring overall health costs down in New York while boosting care levels for all by pushing for a single-payer system in our state.
 I will fight for reproductive health protections and for funds for the prevention and proactive management of the opioid drug abuse crisis in our state.
+Gun violence, a leading cause of injury and death in America, remains a threat to the health and safety of our communities, and I will firmly support any common-sense gun legislation.
 Read where I stand on these crucial healthcare issues. ↓

 A single-payer healthcare system will bring down overall health costs in New York.
 And property taxes as well.